 - Are you spending eight or more hours sitting at the office?
 Prevent and alleviate tension headaches, lower back, neck, and shoulder pain with trigger point release techniques.

 Consult a Registered Massage Therapist

-Communication with your massage therapist is critical when it comes to finding the right treatment, especially because your body’s needs can change over time.
-Registered massage therapists are professionals in their field and are happy to answer any lingering questions you may have about which techniques are best suited for you.
+Communication with your massage therapist is critical when it comes to finding the right treatment.
+Remember that your body’s needs can change over time.
+So, it’s critical to let your RMT know about anything that’s different.
+Registered massage therapists are professionals in their field.
+Therefore, we are happy to answer any lingering questions you may have about which techniques are best suited for you.